How to Jump a Mountain Bike: Tips and Tricks for Success

 Another trick to learn in the air is the whip.
 This trick involves turning the rear wheel sideways so that it’s perpendicular to the direction of the bike.
 The whip adds a fun element to jumping and can also help you control your bike when landing on uneven terrain.
 As with all tricks, it’s important to practice in a safe environment and start with small jumps before attempting to take on bigger obstacles.
 With persistence, patience, and some courage, you’ll soon be mastering all sorts of tricks in the air and taking your mountain biking to new heights.

-Related Post: What Gears to Use on Your Mountain Bike: A Comprehensive Guide
+Related Post: How to Clean Shocks on a Mountain Bike: A Comprehensive Guide

 How to practice and progress your jumping skills for even bigger challenges